Gmanya023/Summer-Jams-Hackathon-Submission/README.md

 # Summer-Jams-Hackathon-Submission
 This is my hackathon submission for a MLH vacation-themed hackathon.
-Summer Jams provides a user with a relaxing getaway during the Covid-19 lockdown by simulating the experience of being on a holiday.
+Summer Jams provides users with a relaxing getaway during the Covid-19 lockdown by simulating the experience of being on a holiday.
 It does this by bringing your pictures to life by audifying them.

 # How it works?
-On uploading a picture, a request is sent to the Google’s Vision API, which detects objects in the image such as birds.
+On uploading a picture, a request is sent to the Google’s Vision API, which detects objects in the image.
 These labels are then used with a dataset containing sounds of the corresponding labels.
 Finally, an audio file is generated accompanying relaxing music and sounds of elements present in the picture.

 # Technical Details
 - Flask micro-framework